WEC 2025 result after Round 7: 6 Hours of Fuji

 WEC 2025

-Toyota Gazoo Racing continued its FIA World Endurance Championship (WEC) campaign with a frustrating result in the 6 Hours of São Paulo.
-Despite a strong team effort, consistent driving and clean pit stops, both GR010 Hybrids finished out of the top ten.
-How did this happen?
-Read on for our WEC 2025 review of round five.
+Toyota Gazoo Racing continued its FIA World Endurance Championship (WEC) campaign in a frustrating home race as its podium challenge was struck by misfortune during an action-packed 6 Hours of Fuji.
+What happened in this penultimate race of the season?
+Read on for our WEC 2025 review of round seven.

 WEC 2025